longrongyang/LNCIS/README.md

 # Learning-with-Noisy-Class-Labels-for-Instance-Segmentation
-ECCV2020: Learning with Noisy Class Labels for Instance Segmentation
+The project about 'Learning with Noisy Class Labels for Instance Segmentation'.

 ## Introducton